Do you have coeliac disease and oddly find that you can’t tolerate gluten free beer?

 As I type, Greens Beers brewed in Belgium are the best known brewers of Naturally Gluten Free beers.
 Look for these products: Amber, Dry Hopped Lager, IPA, Dubbel and Tripel.
 They are made from other ancient grains – sorghum, millet, buckwheat and brown rice husks.

-Like other brewers, their most available products are frustratingly gluten removed beers treated with the enzyme as described above. but some of their bottled products are free of wheat, barley and rye.
+Like other brewers, their most available products are frustratingly gluten removed beers treated with the enzyme as described above.
+Look for their bottled beers that have “naturally gluten free” on the front label which indicates that they are free of wheat, barley and rye.

 Visit their site at https://www.glutenfreebeers.co.uk and look for these products:-